marialee222/pacmen/README.md

  - If  expand the styling or make the exercise more extensive, would consider creating a separate CSS file and linking it to the HTML file for better organization

 :star: Feel free to contribute ideas or collaborate on these enhancements! :star:

-Welcome to the PacMen Game!

-   ┌───┐ ┌───┐ ┌───┐
-   │ o │ │ o │ │ o │
-   └───┘ └───┘ └───┘

-Controls:
-- Click "Add PacMan" to create a new PacMan.
-- Click "Start Game" to make them move.
-- Use arrow keys to control PacMen.

-Enjoy the PacMen adventure! :video_game:

 ### License
 This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).